jankaszel/hyperwell-thesis/chapters/implementation.md

 Primarily, the gateway provides the following functionalities for peers of the decentralized network:

-* **Long-term archival**: Gateways support peers
+* **Long-term archival**: Gateways support associated peers by continuously replicate their repositories for backup and archival.
-* **High availability**: Other than personal devices, gateways can be deployed in data centers with high-bandwidth network connections, 24/7 uptime, and enterprise-grade resources.
+* **High availability**: Other than personal devices, gateways can be deployed in data centers with high-bandwidth network connections, 24/7 uptime, and enterprise-grade hardware.
+These environments can ensure high availability of repositories
-* **Professional attribution**: In the web, domains issued via DNS can impose _TODO (attribution?)_.
-Especially in academia, professional attribution via domains such as `xyz.edu` can _TODO (provide a name?)_.
+* **Professional affiliation**: On the web, domains resolved via DNS can express affiliations with an official institution and hence, secure credibility.
+For example, domains in the context of academia commonly follow schemes such  `xyz.edu` or `uni-xyz.de`.
+Consequently, institutional gateways can assure a researcher’s or repository’s affiliation by following these naming schemes with, for example, `service.xyz.edu`.

 ![Architecture of the Hyperwell gateway server.
 While real-time replication of repositories happens via the Hyperswarm network (1), changes are also persisted to disk (2).
 Hypermerge (3) then applies uses the Automerge CRDT to merge different versions of a repository.
 The gateway caches recently accessed repositories (4) and performs a diff (5) if sequential updates are requested.
 Annotation IDs are then translated into LOD URIs (6) and served via HTTP (7) or WebSocket (8) connections.](figures/gateway-architecture.pdf){#fig:gateway-architecture short-caption="Architecture of the Hyperwell gateway server"}